csound/opcode_sdk/README.md

 Contents
 --------------

+Each version of Csound has its own subdirectory (6.x or 7.x).
+Inside these you will see

 1. CMake scripts: a CMakeLists.txt containing the basic elements to build an opcode.
 This in turns depends on the FindCsound module, which is also provided to discover a Csound installation.
 The